In this article, I describe how to move a hive of bees on your own.

 I insert a strip of foam into the entrance to block it up, and this is done with the aid of a hive tool.
 The long pointy-end of this instrument is ideal for this job..
 You can purchase these strips from beekeeping equipment suppliers.

-Secondly, remove the winter feeder from the hive, and ensure the crown-board is bee tight.
-This can be done by using a porter bee escape.
+Secondly, remove the winter feeder from the hive, and ensure the crown-board is bee tight; use a porter bee escape.
 Alternatively, keep the winter feeder on, but ensure the feeder is empty before strapping up.

 Next, strap-up the hive up from all sides.
 I use a cross configuration with ratchet straps to do this.
 This ensures that the hive parts don’t become separated during transit.